-- 1.Life coach certification is not legally required in Pennsylvania — life coach certification is voluntary but recommended for this competitive market
+- 1.No license is required to become a certified life coach in Pennsylvania — certification is voluntary but recommended for credibility

 - 2.Life coaches in Pennsylvania earn an average of $53,350/yr, close to the $54,000 national average with a near-average cost of living